ADHIL007/Secora/README.md

 # Secora

-Secora is a dynamic, decoupled middleware and dashboard platform.
-It features a robust plugin architecture that allows new capabilities and UI components to be discovered and loaded at runtime without recompiling the host application.
+Secora is a modular security testing and analysis framework for .NET applications, designed to bring automated security checks directly into the developer workflow.

+Instead of building security testing functionality directly into the application, Secora uses a plugin-based architecture where individual security tests can be added, executed, and extended independently.
+This allows developers to integrate different security testing capabilities while keeping the core framework lightweight and extensible.

 <img width="1666" height="944" alt="ss" src="https://github.com/user-attachments/assets/a778ad41-55a4-4108-ac4e-74b8c639e84d" />